create3000/x_ite/docs/_posts/components/Sound/Sound.md

 ### SFString [in, out] **description** ""

-Author-provided prose that describes intended purpose of the url asset.
+Author-provided prose that describes intended purpose of this node.

-#### Hint
+#### Hints

+- Include space characters since a *description* is not a DEF identifier.
+Write short phrases that make descriptions clear and readable.
 - Many XML tools substitute XML character references for special characters automatically if needed within an attribute value (such as &amp;#38; for &amp; ampersand character, or &amp;#34; for " quotation-mark character).

 ### SFBool [in, out] **enabled** TRUE